K-J-Rybarczyk/Blender-Talking_Heads/README.md

 **Animation starting frame** - Again, easy like you see.
 After makeing animation value will be the same like the end of animation - you don't want to overwrite your animation by accident.

 **Apply animation** - Magic button, that create animation from your text.

+###Any warnings?

+Unfortunately: yes.
+First of all - how I said earlier, this addon must have a special dictionary.
+Without this, nothing will work.
+What if you want to use words that are not in dictionary?
+I predicted such a possibility.
+My animation algorithm will leave empty space in place of such words, so you can easily create animation on your own.
+Second important thing - automatic animation sometimes can be little...
+Twitchy.
+Yeah, that a good word.
+A lot depends on the shape keys appearance.
+I tried as best to choose the duration of the individual phonemes, but still, this is an automat.
+I cannot promise too much at the moment.

+Currently, this plugin only facilitates the work with lip-sync, doesn't do everything for us.
+At the end manual fixes are essential.